angular-wave/angular.ts/README.md

 - new directives, inspired by `HTMX`
 - new injectables for REST resources, persistent stores, Web Workers and WASM modules

-The result is a high-performance, buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.
+The result is a high-performance, buildless, multi-paradigm and battle-tested JS framework that stays as close to Web standards as possible.

+If you:

-If you write server-rendered web applications for desktop and mobile, and do not wish to leave the comfort of your tech-stack, this is your new secret weapon.
+- Build server-rendered web applications for desktop and mobile
+- Want a tools that is easy to get started with, yet remains expert-friendly at scale
+- Make no compromises on performance (think McMaster-Carr)

+then AngularTS is your new (old) secret weapon.

 ### Getting started